Trigonx1/Power-BI-Plane-Crash/README.md

 1. **﻿Trend in Airplane Crashes (1910-2020):**

   + Airplane crashes were significantly higher in the early years (1910-1979).
 However, there was a sharp decline in crashes from 1980 to 2020, with incidents decreasing by 91.55% (a reduction of 2,872 crashes over 40 years).
   + **Insight**: This trend suggests that advancements in technology, the implementation of stricter safety regulations, and improved training programs have been effective in reducing the number of airplane crashes over time.

 2. **Primary Causes of Crashes:**

   + Human factors were identified as the leading cause of airplane crashes, with 9,926 incidents.
 This is 1,483.09% higher than the category with the fewest incidents, "Other causes," which accounted for 627 crashes.
   + **Insight**: Despite technological advances, human error remains a significant concern in aviation safety.

 3. **Geographic Distribution of Crashes:**

   + The total number of crashes varied across five countries, ranging from 848 to 6,804.
   + The United States experienced the highest number of crashes, with 6,804 incidents, representing 52.66% of the total fatalities.
   + **Insight**: The concentration of crashes in specific regions highlights the need for localized safety interventions.

 4. **Crash Sites and Fatalities:**

   + Most crashes occurred near airports (within 10 km), with these incidents resulting in 13,590 fatalities, accounting for 47.62% of the total fatalities.
   + **Insight:** The proximity of crashes to airports suggests that critical phases of flight (takeoff and landing) are particularly vulnerable and require enhanced safety measures.
 5. **Survival Rates:**

   + The survival rate in airplane crashes was low, with a fatality rate of 72.57%.
   + **Insight**: The high fatality rate underscores the importance of improving safety measures and emergency response protocols to increase the chances of survival.
 6. **Operator with the Highest Casualties**:

   + The Royal Air Force (RAF) had the highest number of casualties, with 2,363 fatalities, accounting for 32.87% of crashes associated with a specific operator.
   + **Insight**: This statistic may reflect the particular risks associated with military aviation operations.

 ![ConsolidatedDashboard](https://github.com/Trigonx1/Power-BI-Retail-Fashion-Project/blob/main/airplanbe%20crashicon.png)

+## Conclusions

+1. **Significant Reduction in Crashes**: The sharp decline in airplane crashes from 1980 to 2020, dropping by over 90%, demonstrates the effectiveness of technological advancements, stringent safety regulations, and improved training programs.
+However, the persistence of human error as the leading cause of crashes highlights an ongoing vulnerability in aviation safety.
+2. **Regional Disparities**: The United States accounted for the majority of crashes and fatalities, indicating a regional concentration of incidents.
+This suggests that while global safety measures have improved, specific regions may require targeted interventions to address localized risk factors.
+3. **Critical Phases of Flight**: The high number of crashes near airports and the associated fatalities indicate that the takeoff and landing phases remain particularly hazardous.
+Despite overall improvements in aviation safety, these phases continue to pose significant risks.
+4. **Low Survival Rates**: The high fatality rate in airplane crashes underscores the need for continued efforts to enhance safety protocols and emergency response strategies.
+The low chances of survival in these incidents point to areas where further improvements are necessary.
+5. **Military Aviation Risks**: The Royal Air Force's high casualty rate highlights the unique risks associated with military aviation.
+This may suggest the need for specialized safety measures and training programs for military operators.

-## Conclusions and Recommedations
+## Recommedations

-1. Haut needs to conduct market analysis to increase sales in Q1 and Q2 and offer seasonal products that appeal to customers in the first half of the year
-2. Haut’s management should continue their market strategy that leads to higher profits and better customer satisfaction
-3. The cosmetics product category demands more research and development to boost its sales and profitability
-4. Promotions (discounts) drive most of the sales in Haut stores, making them competitive in the dynamic market.
-Therefore, other promotional and marketing strategies should be implemented to enhance sales and profit
-5. Products in Africa and China stores should be tailored to the specific needs of these markets through careful research
+1.**Enhanced Human Factor Training**: Given that human error remains the leading cause of crashes, it is essential to invest in advanced training programs focused on reducing human error.
+This could include simulation-based training, fatigue management programs, and decision-making under stress.
+2. **Regional Safety Initiatives**: For regions with higher crash rates and fatalities, such as the United States, targeted safety initiatives should be implemented.
+These could include region-specific regulations, improved air traffic control systems, and localized safety audits.
+3.**Focus on Critical Flight Phases**: To address the high incidence of crashes near airports, efforts should be made to enhance safety during takeoff and landing.
+This could involve the development of more robust airport safety protocols, improved aircraft design for these phases, and enhanced pilot training.
+4. **Improved Emergency Response**: To increase the survival rate in crashes, it is recommended to improve emergency response protocols.
+This could involve better crash detection and response systems, advanced fire suppression technologies, and more effective evacuation procedures.
+5. **Specialized Safety Measures for Military Aviation**: Given the higher risk associated with military aviation, specialized safety measures should be developed for military operators.
+This might include stricter maintenance protocols, enhanced training for combat scenarios, and improved safety equipment tailored to military aircraft.
+##**By addressing these recommendations, the aviation industry can continue to improve safety outcomes and reduce the risk of future airplane crashes.**
 ## Deployment to Power BI Service
 This Report is deployed to Power BI service from my Microsoft developer account and publish to the web for everyone to have access to it.
 [HautSupermarketAnalysis](https://app.powerbi.com/groups/me/reports/66ab0071-4b25-41c8-99fd-fd006603aacd/ReportSection6239a8326550e132bae6?ctid=32796be2-60fb-4da2-8d26-06e5938e6e6b&experience=power-bi)